LucasM548/Report-with-WintrChess/README.md

 3. Click on this button
 4. A new WintrChess window will open with your game ready for analysis

+**Alternatively:**

+- Click directly on the extension icon in your browser toolbar
+  - This will analyze the current chess game if one is detected
+  - Or open WintrChess.com if no chess game is accessible on the current page

 ## 🔍 Compatible Sites

 - **Lichess**: